No2Ross/TrAGEDy/README.md

 #Step 3 - Find Alignment path

 We next need to find the optimal path through the data.
+First we find how much dissimialtity there is between the interpolated points of the conditions.
+The user chooses what method of calculating dissimilarity is used (Euclidean distance, Pearson, Spearman) but we recommend Spearman's correlation, as it performed best on the simulated datasets.

 A common way to find the path through a process is with Dynamic Time Warping (DTW), but DTW requires every point in the process be matched, but for our process being analysed, the WT has cells (stumpy's) that will not be represented in the ZC3H20 KO, and thus matching them together would be nonsensical.
 TrAGEDy avoids this issue by finding the lowest dissimilarity points at the start and end of the process and cutting out everything that falls outside of it.
 This means we can apply DTW fully, returing us the optimal path through the data.

 #Step 4 - Perform TrajDE